TabletopsAndAnvils/Foundry-Stream-Module/README.md

 ## Features ##
 - `Chat` - Two way communication between Foundry and Twitch.
 - `GM Moderation` - On the side controls there are buttons to Clear Twitch chat, Timeout or Ban viewers and a Raid button.
 Please note, in order for the Raid function to work you must be signed in through a browser as well in order to click on confirmation dialog.
+- `Roll Request` - GM/Moderator can request a roll from a Twitch viewer.
+If DSN is enabled the dice will roll within the Foundry canvas, if not the result will just be sent to the chat card.

 # Links #
 * https://www.twitch.tv/tabletopsandanvils - My Twitch.tv where we livestream.